mru00/SampleScope/README.md

 * time bases 'fastest' (~17u), 100u, 300u, 1m, 3m, 10m, 30m, 100m sec/div
 * input selection
  * sample single channel, two channel interleaved or two channel sequential
+* uses dc-dc converter (xp power IQ0515) to supply analog circuitry
+* everything is powered from USB - no external supply required

+* IC List
+ * all parts can be sampled, at least as a student.
+ * MAX114 as ADC
+ * MAX532 as DAC: programmable gain amplifier and trigger voltage generation
+ * MAX942 as trigger comparator
+ * MAX4622 as AC/DC selector
+ * MAX6225, MAX6241, MAX6250 as voltage references
+ * TLE2082 as Op Amp
+ * PIC18F4455 as brain

+* PCB
+ * as simple as it gets
+ * analog parts are simple to wire
+ * digital connections are "flying wires", verowire

 Firmware
 --------

 Very simple firmware based on the Microchip Application Library USB example, most parts written in C, sampling routines written in ASM.

 Frontend
 --------